viamrobotics/PointCloudiPhoneApp/README.md

 ## Usage
 ### Setting up the app
-The 'point clouds.xcodeproj' file cannot be opened with Xcode version 12 because of ARKit 5.
+The `point clouds.xcodeproj` file cannot be opened with Xcode version 12 because of ARKit 5.
 To get Xcode 13 beta, [click here](https://developer.apple.com/xcode/).

 The point cloud app uses [CocoaPods](https://github.com/CocoaPods/CocoaPods) as its dependency manager, so you must have have it installed on your machine.
 It can be installed on a Mac with `brew install cocoapods`.